 - Make them crispier with the oven door trick.
 If you want them extra crisp, turn the oven off when the cheese crackers are just barely golden.
 Then, leave them in the oven, with the oven off and door propped open with a wooden spoon to crisp up more.

 - Store: Cool completely, then store in an airtight container in the pantry for up to 2-3 days.
 The time can vary depending on the temperature in your kitchen.
 You can refrigerate them to prolong their shelf life to 1 week, but they will soften in the fridge.
 If the crackers do become soft (in the fridge or not), you can crisp them up in the oven.
 Simply place in the oven at 300 degrees F until they are warm, then cool completely.
 Just be careful to not over-bake!

 - Freeze: Cool completely, then transfer to a zip lock bag or container and store in the freezer for up to 6 months.
 Line the layers of crackers with parchment paper, so they don’t stick together.

 Homemade cheese crackers are perfect as a snack on their own, but there are other ways to enjoy them:

 - Charcuterie Board – Serve these crackers on a board with cheeses, meats, fresh fruits, and veggies for a party appetizer.
 Check out my charcuterie board for low carb options if you need them.

-- Dips – Use them as dippers for spinach artichoke dip, quick cold crab dip, or even a cheese ball.
+- Dips – Use them as dippers for spinach artichoke dip (or just plain spinach dip), quick cold crab dip, or even a cheese ball.

 - Spreads – Top cheese crackers with nut butter, your favorite jam, or even pate.